hdheath/flair-test-suite/docs/overview.md

-# Overview
+# FLAIR Test Suite Overview

-This repository contains tools and test suites for benchmarking and running the FLAIR long-read transcriptome analysis pipeline, including alignment, correction, collapse, and quantification.
-It is designed to facilitate reproducible evaluation of transcript detection methods across various organisms, protocols, and parameter sets.
+This repository provides tools and test suites for running and benchmarking different versions of the FLAIR long-read transcriptome analysis pipeline—including alignment, correction, collapse, and quantification.
+It is designed to support reproducible evaluation of transcript detection methods across a variety of organisms, sequencing protocols, and parameter configurations.

+---

 ## Glossary of Terms